-In particular, the COVID-19 outbreak, which has been declared a global pandemic by the World Health Organization, has significantly and negatively impacted financial markets and economic conditions in the United States and globally.
-As a result, our operations have been, and may be further, negatively impacted.
-Consequently, our business, financial condition and results of operations has been, and could be further, significantly and adversely affected.
+In particular, pandemics, such as the COVID-19 outbreak, could significantly and negatively impact financial markets and economic conditions in the United States and globally.
+As a result, our operations could be negatively impacted., and consequently, our business, financial condition and results of operations could be further, significantly and adversely affected.